Innovation: Process of innovation

 An early model included only three phases of innovation.
 According to Utterback (1971), these phases were: 1) idea generation, 2) problem solving, and 3) implementation.
-By the time one completed phase 2, one had an invention, but until one got it to the point of having an economic impact, one didn't have an innovation.
-Diffusion wasn't considered a phase of innovation.
+By the time one completed phase 2, one had an invention, but until one got it to the point of having an economic impact, one did not have an innovation.
+Diffusion was not considered a phase of innovation.
 Focus at this point in time was on manufacturing.